ray-project/ray/doc/source/serve/tutorials/java.md

 - The `call` method can only have one input parameter, and the type of the input parameter and the returned value can only be `String`.

-If you want to call the `strategy` deployment with HTTP, the you can rewrite the class like this code:
+If you want to call the `strategy` deployment with HTTP, then you can rewrite the class like this code:

 ```{literalinclude} ../../../../java/serve/src/test/java/io/ray/serve/docdemo/HttpStrategyOnRayServe.java
 :end-before: docs-strategy-end